crfosse/ncs_projects/mqtt_work/README.rst

 nRF9160: Modified simple MQTT
 ####################

+NB: only confirmed working with nRF Connect SDK master branch.

 This sample is a modified version of the nRF9160 mqtt_simple sample from the nRF Connect SDK.
 It simulates a common sensor application, with periodic uploads and occasional alarms.
 A button press is used to simulate the alarm.
 Between uploads the modem is set to flight mode (AT+CFUN=4).